parvezahamadsk/CameraToS3/README.md

 # CameraToS3
 Added camera functionality

-A Java Spring Web Application that uploads image to amazon s3 bucket
+An Android Application
+Has 2 buttons
+1) Take photo (Asks Whether to Save/ Take another pic)
+2) Upload Taken Image/Pic to Amazon S3 Bucket

+When we upload image to s3 it generates an URL for the stored image